 The MMACA and its staff of educators, exercise physiologists, dietitians, biomechanists, strength coaches, sports psychologists, physical therapists, massage therapists, kinesiologists and business professionals have joined with the world’s top boxers, wrestlers, BJJ fighters, Muay Thai fighters, American kickboxers, MMA fighters and coaches to bring you the most comprehensive MMA conditioning program ever conceived.

-It is our mission to further legitimize the sport of mixed martial arts, develop high performance athletes, reduce MMA training injuries, help develop the MMA industry; bring MMA training principles to the general fitness enthusiast, and to provide MMA fitness and conditioning coaches with a secure financial future.
+It is our mission to further popularize the sport of mixed martial arts, develop high performance athletes, reduce training injuries, help develop the MMA industry; bring MMA training principles to the general fitness enthusiast, and to provide MMA fitness and conditioning coaches like you with a secure financial future.

 Why we developed the MMACA

 In 648 B.C., the Greeks introduced the sport of Pankration into the ancient Olympic Games.